 THE BASICS.
-Don't be intimidated by the fact that the MPE 14 is a programmable equalizer with a lot of buttons on the front and none of the familiar slide controls and rotary pots and such.
+Don't be intimidated by the fact that the MPE 28 is a programmable equalizer with a lot of buttons on the front and none of the familiar slide controls and rotary pots and such.
 The product is very straightforward and following the steps below should get you started.

 EDITING CURVES.
 Changing the overall Level or equalizer curve requires the use of the EQ Edit mode.
-To edit any curve, first make a choice: Do you want both Channels the same or do you want to edit them independently?
-Next push the EQ button (repeated operation cycles between Ch.
-1, Ch.
-2, both, and neither) to select theChannel(s) you wish to modify.
+To edit any curve, push the EQ button (repeated operation cycles between the lower-half of the available frequencies, the upper-half, and Off.
 Now press LEVEL or any of the 14 frequency buttons (the yellow LED lights to acknowledge selection).
 Next scroll the UP/DOWN buttons until the desired Level shows on the green EQUALIZER display.
 When finished editing, push the STORE button once.
 The number in the SYSTEM display starts blinking to remind you to select a location, or to use the current one.
 Enter a new number if needed, then push STORE again to place the new curve into the Stored Memory location shown.
 The MPE Users Guide should be consulted for further details.
 STORING CURVES.
 Any curve may be stored in any or all of the 128 memory locations.
 Once stored, this location is referred to as the Stored Memory location.
 To begin the process, press STORE once.
 This causes the SYSTEM display to begin blinking the current Stored Memory location number.
 If you want to store your Working Memory curve into this location, press STORE again and your wish shall be granted.
 If not, select another Stored Memory location using the number keys or the UP/DOWN buttons.
 When the correct location is displayed, press STORE again.
 The curve in the selected location has now been replaced with the curve of the current Working Memory.

 COMPARING CURVES.
 A most useful feature is the ability to compare the changes you have just made with what is in the Stored Memory location.
-The MPE 14 makes this easy by using the MEMORY button when in the EQ Edit mode.
+The MPE 28 makes this easy by using the MEMORY button when in the EQ Edit mode.
 All changes to the Working Memory are compared with the Stored Memory by pressing and holding the MEMORY button.
 The letterC appears on the EQUALIZER display indicating a compare function is being performed.
 While the MEMORY button is held, what is heard is the Stored Memory curve-releasing the MEMORY button allows you to hear the edited Working Memory version.